ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-email-format.md

 This section provides some AMPHTML Email code examples.

-### Basic usage of `<amp-list>`
+### Basic usage of `amp-list`

 The following is a fictional email that includes an updated list of featured products retrieved from an endpoint.
-This example shows the basic usage of [`<amp-list>`](https://www.ampproject.org/docs/reference/components/amp-list).
+This example shows the basic usage of [`amp-list`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-list.md', locale=doc.locale).url.path}}).

 [sourcecode:html]
 {% raw %}<!doctype html>